BiyuLiu/CooperationFlow/README.md

 If you want to display your own data, you need the following files, all located in the folder "data" and described below.

 ####CooperationFlow:
-- XXX.json : A file describing the cooperation flow "XXX", containing all relevent information.
+- XXX.json: A file describing the cooperation flow "XXX", containing all relevent information.
 You can have as many of these files as you want.
-- flowsToDisplay.json : A file which indicate the list of the files with cooperation flows you want to display.
+- flowsToDisplay.json: A file that indicates the list of the files with cooperation flows you want to display.

 ####GlobalView:
-- global.json : A file containing all the time series of all the cooperation flows.
+- global.json: A file containing all the time series of all the cooperation flows.
 _____________________________________________

 Note that technically, the information in global.json could be derived from all the XXX.json.
 However for technical reasons, it is better to have the information already processed.